-Note: Rehearsals with accompanist (if required) for Performance Day #2 will take place on the afternoon/evening of Wednesday 23 May and/or Friday 25 May.
+Note: Rehearsals with accompanist (if required) for Performance Day #2 will take place on the afternoons of Thursday 23 May and Saturday 25 May.

 ABOUT PERFORMANCE DAY

 Performance Day provides an opportunity for Conservatorium students to perform a piece of their choosing in a semi-formal, friendly environment.
 We provide an accompanist and a small supportive audience, and our students provide the music!

 All Performance Day concerts are free to attend for our audience.
 Students are required to pay for their rehearsal with the accompanist (if required).

 WHO CAN PERFORM?

 Any student taking instrumental or vocal lessons at the Conservatorium can perform a piece at a Performance Day.
 There is no minimum time but we ask that students keep performances to a maximum of 10 minutes.